gayeongpark/gayeongpark.github.io/_posts/2024-10-06-DOCUMENTATION-AND-PROCESS.md

   - Blue Team: The defensive team, composed of system administrators and cybersecurity professionals, tasked with defending systems.

   - White Team: The referees and supervisors who evaluate and manage the exercise, ensuring objectivity and reporting on both teams' performance.
 They may also set up simulated environments for testing without risking the live network.

+  **Validation tests** are advocated to confirm the effectiveness of **Disaster Recovery (DR)** and **Business Continuity Plans (BCP)** **by simulating realistic disaster scenarios**.
+The purpose of these tests is to ensure that, in the event of an actual disaster or disruption, the organization's recovery and continuity strategies will function as intended, minimizing downtime and protecting critical business operations.